aws-samples/micro-frontends-on-aws/README.md

-# Micro frontends on AWS
+# Micro Frontends on AWS

-This is a sample project to show how to configure React/Typescript applications for the [`Micro frontends pattern`](https://microfrontends.com/) and deploy it to AWS with [`Webpack Module Federation`](https://webpack.js.org/concepts/module-federation/).
+This is a sample project to show how to configure React/Typescript applications for the [`Micro Frontends pattern`](https://microfrontends.com/) and deploy it to AWS with [`Webpack Module Federation`](https://webpack.js.org/concepts/module-federation/).
 This project consists of four pieces, a `CDK` app, a `host` app and two remotes apps `remote-1` and `remote-2`.

 ## Application Preview